-Likewise, the parade, in its seventh year, has continued to grow each year.
+Likewise, the parade, in its seventh year, has continued to grow.
 The parade includes numerous high school marching bands and a competition.
 The East High School marching band won last year's contest.
-Classic cars also are part of the parade.

 Food is also a staple of the show with numerous vendors offering Italian fare.

 Some food, such as pizza made by St. John's members, is available only at the festival.

 "We get calls later in the year (after the festival) from people asking where they can get those pizzas, but it's only at the festival," Contino said.

 For the past six years, Contino said he has been working to make the Columbus Italian Festival more attractive to the "next generation of Italian-Americans" while still honoring and building upon the successes of the generation that founded the festival.

 The festival was first held indoors at the Exposition Center on the Ohio State Fairgrounds.
 In 1999, it relocated outdoors to Italian Village.
 For the past eight years, the festival has been held on Columbus Day weekend.

 The move was measured, Contino said, and meant not only to associate the festival with a date that is easy to recall, but also to serve an educational purpose.